Photonsters/anycubic-photon-docs/FAQ.md

 - Meshmixer to repai holes - https://youtu.be/kfmY4Wk8bhA
 - Meshmixer top tips - https://youtu.be/C9VDKb3W4qA

+## How do I clean the FEP Film?
+- once you have drained the vat of resin, spray down with IPA and wipe with paper towel.
+Spray again and use soft tissue on the clear FEP, finally buff the FEP with microfiber lens cloth.
+Be careful of dried resin on the cloth that could scratchthe FEP.
+Santize wipes can also be used then buff with lens cloth.

+## How do I clean the LCD?
+- Use soft tissues and a small spray of IPA to remove any dried resin, buff with microfiber cloth.

+## Can I put excess resin that doesn't get used in a print back into the original bottle?
+- Yes, but you should strain out any debri first using a filter.
+- You can keep the used resin in medicine bottles separately

+## Should I coat my FEP sheet?
+Not advisable, and not really a proven solution, infact this may cause bad quality prints.

 ## How long can I keep the resin in the vat?
 It depends on environmental factors and type/brand of resin, typically if the resin is kept out of light and moisture/dirt it may sit in the vat for 1 - 2 weeks.
 Clear resins tend to sit better, opaque resins will need more stirring before use to mix the pigments back.
 - check for loose cured resin or stuck resin, you will need to clean that out